Athena Scorning the Advances of Hephaestus

 - "Several stories tell that Hephaestus, unhappy in marriage, turned his attention to Athena, who also spurned him.
 In fact, he fell in love with her the moment he released her from Zeus' head, and again when she came to his forge, seeking for him to make for her a spear.
 When he tried to initiate intercourse, Athena rejected him, and he spilled his seed upon her leg.
 As she fled, his sperm fell on the earth, and resulted in the birth of Erichtonius, who was initially carried in Gaia's womb. "[1]

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Athena Scorning the Advances of Hephaestus" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Athena Scorning the Advances of Hephaestus" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.